nxskok/pasias/docs/23-mds.md

 might be looking for a bigger improvement.
 Either is good, as far as I'm concerned, as long as your answer does something to balance the smaller stress value
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">Using more dimensions will  *certainly* decrease the stress, in the same way that adding  an $x$-variable to a regression will increase R-squared; it's the  same issue, of whether the change is big enough to be worth having.</span> with the difficulty of interpreting it.
+\marginnote{Using more dimensions will  *certainly* decrease the stress, in the same way that adding  an $x$-variable to a regression will increase R-squared; it's the  same issue, of whether the change is big enough to be worth having.} with the difficulty of interpreting it.

 The kind of `rgl` code you'll need is something like this (not tested):